Mirantis/ceph-lcm/docs/source/ceph_node.rst

 .. warning::

     Baremetal provision and OS deployment is out of scope of this guide:
-    Shrimp does not do any OS deployment or network setup.
+    Decapod does not do any OS deployment or network setup.

     This should be done by external means.

-Shrimp has only one requirement: OS has to execute `cloud-init <http://cloudinit.readthedocs.io/en/latest/>`_ and it should be possible to run your own user-data.
+Decapod has only one requirement: OS has to execute `cloud-init <http://cloudinit.readthedocs.io/en/latest/>`_ and it should be possible to run your own user-data.
 Please check available datasources for cloud-init: